San Jose Sharks: Logo and jerseys

 Following the switch to Adidas' AdiZero template in 2017, the Sharks kept much of their basic look save for the replacement of the "jumping shark" logo in favor of the "screaming shark" logo (home jersey) and "SJ" logo (road jersey) on the shoulder.
 The slogan "This Is Sharks Territory" was added inside the neckline.
 The black alternates were retired prior to the season, but in 2018, a new black jersey was introduced.
 Known as the "Stealth" jersey, it featured a slightly different rendition of the primary Sharks logo, an updated version of the original "fin" logo on the shoulders and stylized circuit board sleeve striping.
-The Stealth uniforms were not used in the 2020–21 season as the Sharks opted to wear their "Reverse Retro" and "Heritage" alternate uniforms in the shortened season (see descriptions below).

 The Sharks participated in the 2015 Stadium Series by wearing a tricolor jersey of teal, white and black accented by the primary Sharks logo in front and a new "Northern California" alternate logo on the shoulders.
 The back of the jersey remained teal and featured larger lettering.

 During the 2015–16 season, as part of their 25th anniversary, the Sharks wore a slightly modified version of their original teal jerseys for a few home games.
 These uniforms were brought back in 2021 for the Sharks' 30th anniversary, albeit modified to the AdiZero cut.

 The Sharks wore Reverse Retro alternate uniforms for the 2020–21 season.
 The design used was similar to the teal uniforms they wore from 1997 to 2007, but with a gray base and black stripes.

 The Sharks released new uniforms in 2022, featuring elements inspired from the team's original 1991–1998 uniform set.
 In addition, the Sharks changed their pants, gloves and home helmet to teal.
 The Sharks also unveiled a second "Reverse Retro" uniform based on the last uniforms worn by their Bay Area predecessors, the California Golden Seals.
 The design replaced the "Seals" wordmark with "Sharks" in teal and gold trim.

 In the 2023–24 season, the Sharks unveiled a new "Cali Fin" black alternate uniform, featuring the updated fin logo as the main crest, along with a modified version of the "Northern California" shoulder patch adopted from the 2015 Stadium Series uniform.
 In addition to teal and white stripes, a teal yarn-dye-esque striping pattern adorned the sleeves, tail and socks.

-For four games in the 2025–26 season, the Sharks will wear 35th anniversary "Heritage" uniforms based on the teal uniforms they wore from 1997 to 2007.
+For four games in the 2025–26 season, the Sharks wore 35th anniversary "Heritage" uniforms based on the teal uniforms they wore for 10 years from 1997 to 2007.